robcowart/elastiflow/README.md

 curl -X POST -u USERNAME:PASSWORD http://KIBANASERVER:5601/api/saved_objects/index-pattern/elastiflow-* -H "Content-Type: application/json" -H "kbn-xsrf: true" -d @/PATH/TO/elastiflow.index_pattern.json
 ```

-Finally the vizualizations and dashboards can be loaded into Kibana by importing the `elastiflow.dashboards.json` file from within the Kibana UI.
+Finally the vizualizations and dashboards can be loaded into Kibana by importing the `elastiflow.dashboards.<VER>.json` file from within the Kibana UI.
 This is done from the Management - > Saved Objects page.
+There are separate dashboard import files for version 6.2.x and 6.3.x of Kibana.
+Select the file that corresponds to your version of Kibana.

 ### Recommended Kibana Advanced Settings
 You may find that modifying a few of the Kibana advanced settings will produce a more user-friendly experience while using ElastiFlow&trade;.
 These settings are made in Kibana, under `Management -> Advanced Settings`.